 I myself am torn.
 Leaving aside the effects on the local economy: on the one hand, I love the fact that records and in-depth information about the geology, the topography, the chemistry, the social history, are ‘out there’, and can be used to tell not only the past story of coal-mining in the area but also to help predict the future.
 It’s fascinating, and I want to know and see more.

-But my other hand is more heavily weighted: I, we, the UK, the global economy, must end this dream that we can remove and burn ever more fossil fuel.
+But my other hand is more heavily weighted: I, we, the UK, the global economy, must end this dream that we can remove and burn ever more fossil fuel (even if it is for the production of steel – ‘metallurgic coal’ – rather than for power generation).
 Even if you dispute the indisputable, that this is not causing climate change, we cannot continue ’emptying’ our planet.

 So, do we (I) now have the courage to claim the long-term view, forget the personal, and say, “Leave the coal in the ground”?